thorstenalpers/.Net-Examples/RabbitMQ/README.md

-# Tutorial - RabbitMQ in .Net
+# Tutorial - RabbitMQ with .Net 5

 RabbitMQ is a great messagbroker.
 To use it directly is hard, especially in cases of error handling.
 So there are some popular libraries which I will quick try out.
 There is one solution which includes all examples under a separate folder.
 The script folder contains some scripts to deploy RabbitMQ and executes the port forwarding.